Disappearance of Melanie Ethier: Denis Léveillé

 On multiple occasions Léveillé lured teenage girls to a hotel room, often by telling them or their families that he needed a babysitter for a fictional child.
 Around ten years after Ethier disappeared, Léveillé lured her younger sister Jessie with a similar trick.
 Léveillé's father had recently died and he offered the younger Ethier work cleaning his mother's house that afternoon, but instead drove her to a hotel on the outskirts of New Liskeard and coaxed her inside.
 Léveillé locked the door and consumed a significant amount of cocaine while stripping naked and making sexual comments towards Jessie.
 Léveillé alternated between sitting on the bed and in the room's hot tub for four hours as Ethier pretended to text on her phone to avoid his advances.
 Jessie had plans to meet her boyfriend at around 14:45 that day, and finally convinced Léveillé to let her leave around this deadline; she completely cut ties with him and the Chartrand family after this incident, which convinced her he could have had a role in her sister's disappearance.

 One woman (known in the media only as 'Josephine') interviewed for The Next Call stated that Léveillé had come to Sudbury and arranged for her to babysit for his girlfriend at a remote hotel but confessed this was a lie while driving her there, then spent the next two hours commenting on her body while drinking heavily.
-According to Josephine, Léveillé later spread rumours that they had had sex that night, and his behaviour led her to believe he was responsible for assaulting Melanie Ethier, saying that he may have tried a similar plot on Ethier and reacted violently if she rebuked him.
+According to Josephine, Léveillé later spread rumours that they had sex that night, and his behaviour led her to believe he was responsible for assaulting Melanie Ethier, saying that he may have tried a similar plot on Ethier and reacted violently if she rebuked him.
 In 2012, Léveillé arranged for a teenaged girl to babysit his granddaughter, which she found to be a lie when she arrived at his hotel room and Léveillé began making sexual advances; the girl later pressed charges, and he was eventually sentenced to serve time in prison for the offence.